wp-plugins/wp-retina-2x/readme.txt

 = I still don't understand a thing! =
 Please check my tutorial and introduction to Retina Displays on <a href='http://www.totorotimes.com/news/retina-display-wordpress-plugin'>Totoro Times</a>.

+= Can I contact you? =
+Yes, sure, you can!
+But since the plugin got popular, I get many emails everyday which consume almost 10% of my whole lifetime (not kidding! + it's rarely issues coming from the plugin itself).
+So now I ask you to visit my website <a href='http://www.totorotimes.com'>Totoro Times</a>, pick a page you like, and share it on Facebook, Twitter or your own website.
+I hope you understand :) Thanks a lot!

 == Screenshots ==